 New Hope Resource Center Homeless Day Shelter

 City administrative staff have prepared preliminary (or draft) business license mitigation conditions.
-A public meeting will be held on Monday, September 26th to hear comments on these draft conditions.
-Following the meeting, the City will finalize and impose the conditions.
+A public meeting was held on September 26th to take comments on the draft conditions.

 Significant Impact Business License Needed